zhitongq/fa16-hw2/README.md

 Now we're going to look at more routing + creating classes!

 If you look at the Question 3 section on the home page, you'll see that we have another form!
 However, if you submit it you'll get an error message telling you that no route matches the request.

-Fix the bug.
+Let's fix this bug.

-As well, change `routes.rb` such that a request to the `/age` route is directed to the `person` method in `pages_controller.rb`, rather than the `age` method.
+Step 1: `<%= form_tag age_path, method: :put do %>` tells Rails to create a `PUT` request to `/age` on form submission.
+Create an appropriate route in `routes.rb` to handle the form submission; direct it to the `person` method in `pages_controller.rb`, rather than the `age` method.
+This means that a GET request to `/age` will be handled by a different action than a PUT request to `/age`!

-In `/controllers/concerns`, implement a `Person` class whose `initialize` method accepts a name and age and creates an instance variable `@nickname` that is the first four letters of `@name`.
+Step 2: in `/controllers/concerns`, implement a `Person` class whose `initialize` method accepts a name and age and creates an instance variable `@nickname` that is the first four letters of `@name`.
 The `Person` class should have the following methods:
 - `introduce`: returns a string with the instance's name and age
 - `birth_year`: calculates what year they were born given an age in years
 - `nickname`: returns the nickname
 - `fib_number`: returns the `@age`-th fib number (ex: if I am 21, return the 21th fib number).

-Go to `localhost:3000/age` and validate you did this correctly.
+Submit the Question 3 form (which will direct you to `localhost:3000/age`) and validate you did this correctly.

 Note: don't worry about blank form edge cases (which we practiced handling before) and formatting.